 - I even went on a long slow run.

-I still don’t know what these are designed for specifically, but I will say they did everything I put in front of them as well as any shoe I’ve tested.
+I still don’t know if there was a particular use in mind for the shoe's design, but I will say they did everything I put in front of them as well as any shoe I’ve tested.

 Deviate Nitro is breathable